What is the Chinese Yuan?: Everything Traders Should Know

 State Administration of Foreign Exchange (SAFE) is an administrative agency that develops foreign exchange policies and regulates the foreign exchange market.
 It is a deputy-ministerial-level agency and half-level lower than the PBOC; the latter is a ministerial-level state agency.
 The PBOC and SAFE combined is equivalent to the Federal Reserve in the US.

-As stated above, the PBOC determines the reference rate on a daily basis.
+As stated above, the PBOC releases the reference rate on a daily basis.
 The rate is not released directly by the headquarters in Beijing.
 Instead, it is announced by China Foreign Exchange Trade System (CFETS) Center, a subsidiary of PBOC in Shanghai.
 Besides the daily reference rate, the CFETS reports other important rates, such as swaps, bonds and Yuan indices.

 READ MORE ON THE YUAN